azat-co/practicalnode/chapter12/chapter12.md

 Summary
 =======

 Open-source factors have contributed to the success and widespread use of the Node.js platform.
 It’s relatively easy to publish a module and make a name for yourself (unlike other mature platforms with solid cores).
-We looked at the recommended patterns and structures, and explored a few commands to get started with publishing modules to NPM.
+We looked at the recommended patterns and structures, and explored a few commands to get started with publishing modules to npm.

 *Practical Node.js* Conclusion
 ==============================